SunshineCommittee/SunshineCommittee.github.io/_games/garden.markdown

 </iframe>
 </div>
 <br>
 Development for gARden started mid-January as part of a hackathon project at WPI.
 We loved the idea so much that we devided to keep working on it, even after the event.
+Most recently, gARden was [the category winner for "Indie" at the Mass DiGI Game Challenge in 2018][massdigi].

 ## Additional Credits
 The 3D art assets for gARden are the wonderful work of our friend Chelsea Saunders.